Twin-S: A Digital Twin for Skull-base Surgery: Experiments and Results

 \subsection{Camera Calibration Accuracy}

-We assess the accuracy of camera calibration as it is critical to downstream applications such as mixed reality.
-To perform a quantitative evaluation of hand-eye calibration, we record a video sequence of a moving camera observing a static ChArUco pattern.
+We assess the accuracy of camera calibration as it is critical to downstream applications such as mixed reality and machine learning data generation.
+To perform a quantitative evaluation of hand-eye calibration, we move the camera to different locations observing a static ChArUco pattern.
+The image resolution is $1920 \times 1080$.
 We take the first video frame as the reference frame.
-The reference frame is transformed and projected into subsequent video frames.
-We then evaluate the alignment of the projected pattern and observed pattern.
-We report the re-projection error (RPE) among all frames of size $1080 \times 1920$ of a video sequence.
+The reference frame is then transformed and projected into subsequent video frames.
+We evaluate the alignment of the projected pattern and observed pattern and report the re-projection error (RPE) among all frames.

-The hand-eye calibration method has a $16$~pixels mean RPE.
-We further convert the RPE to calibration errors by using the projective relationship between pixel and Cartesian coordinate.
-As the ratio between camera-to-ChArUco distance $^{c}t_u$ and focal length $f_\text{px}$ is equal to the ratio between the calibration error $^{c}\epsilon_u$ and mean RPE, we have $^{c}t_u / f_\text{px} =\, ^{c}\epsilon_u / \text{RPE}$.
-Thus, we can obtain an approximate hand-eye calibration error of $1.9$ mm.
+The hand-eye calibration method only has a $16$~pixels mean RPE, which is equivalent to $0.8\%$ of the image width.
+We further convert the pixel RPE to calibration errors in mm by exploiting the projective relationship between the image space and the Cartesian coordinate using the following equation:

+{\rev In other words, the ratio between the calibration error $^{c}\epsilon_u$ in mm and mean RPE in pixels is equal to the ratio between the camera-to-ChArUco distance $^{c}t_u$ in mm and surgical camera focal length $f_\text{px}$ in pixels.} Given the estimate of $^{c}t_u$ from the physical setup and the calibrated camera focal length $f_{px}$, the hand-eye calibration error converts approximately to $1.9$ mm.